 Most of the characters minds are susceptible to Alternate Character Interpretation.I mean, think about it.
 Most of the time, the people who are depicted as "Wronging" the mind of another character are evil.
 In Raz and Morceau's mind, this is shown with Augustus Aquato being evil in Raz's interpretation, but he's really an okay guy.
 Meaning that characters like the Butcher may not be all that bad, they're just bad because of how the characters view them.

-The Bulldog in Edgar's mind deliberately got "stuck" in that nook in his mind to keep the conflict with the bull from reaching it's inevitable end.Based on the guess in Just Bugs Me that the fight has played out in his mind time after time in the past but without Raz's assistance it always ended in Bull-Edgar's death: the latter art dogs that Raz meets seem to represent some of the most stable portions of Edgar's mind, that know full well what the true story behind Edgar's issues are but can't do anything the fix them.
-But the Bulldog eventually realized that there was one thing that it could do to at least keep Edgar from harming his mind yet again; the bullfight would not begin until he painted an ad for it outside of Diego's window, so as long as he manifested in a place where he couldn't possibly reach the spot he was meant to paint at the cycle couldn't continue.
-Once Raz showed up and stopped the bull the Bulldog couldn't fight the compulsion to do that job he was created to perform, but by that point they might have suspected that Raz would be able to break the cycle completely anyway.
+The Bulldog in Edgar's mind deliberately got "stuck" in that nook in his mind to keep the conflict with the bull from reaching its inevitable end.Based on the guess in Just Bugs Me that the fight has played out in his mind time after time in the past but without Raz's assistance it always ended in Bull-Edgar's death: the latter art dogs that Raz meets seem to represent some of the most stable portions of Edgar's mind, that know full well what the true story behind Edgar's issues are but can't do anything to fix them.
+But the Bulldog eventually realized that there was one thing that it could do to at least keep Edgar from harming his mind yet again; the bullfight would not begin until he painted an ad for it outside of Diego's window, so as long as he manifested in a place where he couldn't possibly reach the spot he was meant to paint at, the cycle couldn't continue.
+Once Raz showed up and stopped the bull, the Bulldog couldn't fight the compulsion to do that job he was created to perform, but by that point, they might have suspected that Raz would be able to break the cycle completely anyway.

 The cast of Psychonauts isn't actually as physically deformed as it looks.
 It's all in Raz's head.Throughout the game, Clairvoyance allows Raz to see how other people view him.
 For example, Crystal and Clem see him as a football player and Ford sees him as a Psychonaut.
 The way we see the campers and other characters is as if we were using Clairvoyance on Raz.
 Hence, they aren't actually as multi-colored or strangely shaped as they appear to be.
 It's just Raz's view of them.
 (Most of the characters having overly large heads, Sasha's head being shaped like a square, Lili having only four fingers on each hand...)